MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-servicecomponent.md

 ---
-Description: 'Represents an association in which a service is a component of a parent service, which together, form a higher-level service.' ms.assetid: 'c629d59d-d9d3-4019-a378-cd1d4d31a5d9'
+Description: Represents an association in which a service is a component of a parent service, which together, form a higher-level service. ms.assetid: c629d59d-d9d3-4019-a378-cd1d4d31a5d9
-title: 'CIM\_ServiceComponent class'
+title: CIM\_ServiceComponent class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_ServiceComponent class